Use roles and privileges to set what your users can and can't do.

 - Institution Roles: Control what users see when they log in.
 Institution roles also grant or deny access to Content Collection files and folders.

-The Privileges Descriptions spreadsheet illustrates what settings are turned on and off by default for each privilege.
+The Privileges Descriptions spreadsheet illustrates what settings are enabled or disabled by default for each privilege.
 Some privileges are grouped together and must be assigned to a role as a single unit.
-These have been highlighted in the spreadsheet to make them easier to understand.

 This spreadsheet can be a useful reference when you are designing your roles.
 For example, if you are copying a default system/course role to use as a basis for creating a custom role, this spreadsheet can help you see what settings are turned on and off by default and understand the purpose of each privilege.
 Refer to this spreadsheet when you create and copy system roles and manage privileges for course roles.